iifl-logo

 (b) The Company has represented that, to the best of its knowledge and belief, no funds have been received by the Company from any persons or entities, including foreign entities ("intermediaries"), with the understanding, whether recorded in writing or otherwise, that the Company shall, whether directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Funding party "Ultimate Beneficiaries" or provide any guarantee, security or the like on behalf of the Ultimate Beneficiaries;

-v.
-The interim and final dividends paid during the financial year are in compliance with provisions of section 123 of the Act.
-Further, the Board of Directors of the Company have proposed final dividend for the year which is subject to the approval of the members of the Company at the ensuing Annual General Meeting.
-The amount of dividend proposed is in accordance with section 123 of the Act, as applicable.
+The interim dividend declared and paid by the company during the year and until the date of this report is in compliance with Section 123 of the Act.
+Further, the board of directors of the company have proposed final dividend for the current year which is subject to the approval of the members at the ensuing Annual General Meeting.
+The dividend declared is in accordance with Section 123 of the Act to the extent it applies to declaration of dividend.

 vi.
-Based on our examination, which included test checks, the Company has used accounting software for maintaining its books of account for the financial year ended March.31, 2024 which has a feature of recording audit trail (edit log) facility and the same has operated throughout the year for all relevant transactions recorded in the software.
-Further, during course of our audit we did not come across any instance of the audit trail feature being tampered with.
+Based on our examination, which included test checks, the Company has used accounting software for maintaining its books of account for the financial year ended March 31, 2025 which has a feature of recording audit trail (edit log) facility and the same has operated throughout the year for all relevant transactions recorded in the software.
+Further, during the course of our audit we did not come across any instance of the audit trail feature being tampered with and audit trail has been preserved by the company as per statutory requirements for record retention.

 "Annexure 1"